romanpunia/vitex/README.md

 * [glslang (so)](https://github.com/KhronosGroup/glslang)

 ## License
-Mavi is licensed under the MIT license
+Vitex is licensed under the MIT license

 ## Known Issues
 Documentation in it's usual form is non-existant at the moment.
 In the nearest future that could be changed.